List of browser games

 This is a selected list of browser games, playable in internet browsers or with software such as Adobe Flash.

 Single-player games

 Multiplayer games

 This is a selected list of multiplayer browser games.
 These games are usually free, with extra, payable options sometimes available.
-See the List of browser games for single-player browser games.

 The game flow of the games may be either turn-based, where players are given a number of "turns" to execute their actions or real-time, where player actions take a real amount of time to complete.
 Most notable is the real-time strategy genre.